thricebite/Suited-Allays/README.md

 Suited Allays dress up your allays.

-**Suited Allay uses and requires Optifine custom and random textures to function.** Other resource packs that also use this feature may interfere with this resource pack.
+**Suited Allay uses and requires Optifine custom and random textures to function.** Other resource packs that also modifies allays use this feature may conflict with this resource pack.

 Please check out the gallery to check out some allay models. https://modrinth.com/resourcepack/suitedallays/gallery